100% Locally Owned, Independent and Free

 Cr Burns acknowledged that 70 per cent to 75 per cent of the Birtinya residents who participated in consultation did not support the TLPI but he said he supported it because it was good for the greater region.

-The TLPI was approved nine to two, opposed by Cr Natoli and Cr Ted Hungerford, who did not speak about it but has previously stated he will not support increased density because the community does not want it.
+The TLPI was approved seven to two, opposed by Cr Natoli and Cr Ted Hungerford, who did not speak about it but has previously stated he will not support increased density because the community does not want it.

 It is the second TLPI passed by the current council, which last year approved one to provide height and parking relaxations to luxury hotels in the lead-up to the Olympics.